top of page

 Awareness → you understand the context Insight → you see your own patterns clearly Embodiment → you feel the change Integration → you live it differently

-At the core of my approach is Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT) — evidence-based frameworks that help you understand the relationship between your thoughts, emotions, and behaviors, and develop more flexible, values-aligned ways of responding to life's challenges.
+At the core is Cognitive Behavioral Therapy (CBT) and Acceptance and Commitment Therapy (ACT) - evidence-based frameworks that help you understand the relationship between your thoughts, emotions, and behaviors, and develop more flexible, values-aligned ways of responding.

 But cognition alone rarely reaches the whole person.

-Mindfulness-based techniques help you develop present-moment awareness — creating space between stimulus and response, and building the capacity to be with difficult emotions without being overwhelmed by them.
+Mindfulness-based techniques building present moment awareness and the capacity to be with difficult emotions without being overwhelmed.

-Emotion-Focused techniques support you in understanding, experiencing, and transforming your emotional responses — moving from emotional avoidance or overwhelm toward greater emotional clarity and flexibility.
+Emotion-Focused techniques understanding and transforming emotional responses — moving from emotional avoidance or overwhelm toward greater emotional clarity and flexibility.

-Compassion-Focused techniques work with the inner critic and self-judgment — helping you develop a warmer, more supportive relationship with yourself, especially when old patterns feel hard to shift.
+Compassion-Focused techniques working with the inner critic and developing a warmer, more supportive relationship with yourself.

-Somatic techniques bring the body into the work — using breath, movement, and body awareness to help regulate the nervous system and create change at a felt, embodied level.
+Somatic techniques bringing the body into the work — using breath, movement, and body awareness to regulate the nervous system and create change at a felt, embodied level.

-Together these approaches form an integrated whole — not a menu of techniques applied randomly, but a coherent way of working that meets you across all dimensions of your experience: cognitive, emotional, somatic, and relational.
+Together these form a coherent whole — not a random menu of techniques, but an integrated way of working that meets you across all dimensions: cognitive, emotional, somatic, and relational.

 If something on this page resonated — if you recognize yourself in the patterns described, or feel ready to explore what a different relationship with yourself might look like — I'd love to hear from you.